 Note: For more information, please see our System Requirements for Users.

-Step #3: Manage your web browser extension preferences
+Step #4: Set up your web browser extension preferences

 Manage your LastPass web browser extension preferences to set up your LastPass account in a way that works best for you.